Frequently Asked Questions

 Testing?
 What kind of testing?

 Well, we test the amplifiers at various times during fabrication and assembly.
 It’s more efficient to test along the way than to wait until the end to test.
 But once the amplifiers (or other gear) are built, we test them in our shop.
 We do several safety tests to make sure things are grounded correctly and meet safely requirements.
 We then play each amp to make sure it sounds perfect.
 Then we burn it in for a day while hooked up to attenuators and other equipment.
 Then we play through it again.
 It has to sound perfect to get boxed up and shipped.
-We also take a few fully-built amplifiers and run them continuously.
-All day.
-All night.
-All the time.
-Just because.
 We also do beta-testing of products on stages across the country.
 If you are in a performing band and have an interest in beta-testing tre_audio products, please email tre@treaudio.com.